BA(Hons) Media Production

 - Media Production Project or Dissertation.

-Plus, optional modules depending on your chosen pathway:
+Plus, depending on your chosen pathway, two optional modules from:

 - Photography and Visual Culture